Monday, April 30, 2018

 Mealplan Monday #190

-Monday - Sammie Night (mom's choice)
+- Sammie Night (mom's choice)

-Tuesday - Crockpot Southwest Flank Steak*, with rice, in bowls
+Tuesday - Crockpot Southwest Flank Steak, rice

 Wednesday - Pizza and salad